DTLudlow/eprints-3.4.4-docker/readme.md

 ## Building the Repository

-1. Open Ubuntu via the Remote Explorer extension in Visual Studio Code
+1. Copy the contents of this repository into /home/eprints
 2. cd into /home/eprints
-3. Build the Docker container by typing `docker compose up --build -d`.
+3. Build the Docker container by typing `docker compose up --build -d` in a terminal.
 This will take a little time to complete, as Docker is creating the volumes and acquiring everything EPrints needs to run.

 ## Completing setup